AI Email Drafts: Best Practices & Tips

 The difference?
 Specificity.
 AI can't read your mind.

-Key Information to Gather
+Information to gather first

 Before generating: